· · ·

 Okay, so here’s a little something you probably don’t know about me.
 I love hush puppies.
 My favorites come from Long John Silvers.
 When I was a girl, I used to eagerly anticipate eating there when my folks would take us out for dinner.
 Of course, I never ordered fish or anything fishy.
 I ordered their chicken strip dinner (which I also loved) that came with fries and these sweet, round hush puppies.
 My favorite!

 I loved this little shack so much, it’s the second place my husband and I ate at on our honeymoon.
-If you’ve been following this recipe blog very long, you may know already that the first place we ate at was Sonic, minutes before midnight.
+If you’ve been following this recipe blog very long, you may know already that the first place we ate at was Sonic, minutes before closing.
 In an ice storm.

 Now, as an adult who takes great pleasure in making her own food, I had to figure out a way to make my own little puppies to go with fish or shrimp.
 This recipe fits the bill quite splendidly.

-Ingredients to Make Hush Puppies
+Ingredients for Hush Puppies

 Instructions for Making this Recipe